 [Interviewee] was advised that the writer is conducting an official criminal investigation for the Employee Benefits Security Administration, U.S. Department of Labor, pursuant to the authority granted in the Employee Retirement Income Security Act of 1974, as amended.

-[Interviewee] was further advised that the writer was requesting his/her voluntary cooperation, and that any information obtained during this official criminal investigation may be referred to the U.S. Department of Justice or other appropriate agency for consideration.
+[Interviewee] was further advised that the writer was requesting their voluntary cooperation, and that any information obtained during this official criminal investigation may be referred to the U.S. Department of Justice or other appropriate agency for consideration.

 [Interviewee] agreed to cooperate and provided the attached signed statement.